bafuentes/rassta/README.md

-`rassta` greatly benefits from past and current efforts to make spatial data analysis fully operational in R, which in turn have benefited from titans like GDAL, PROJ, GEOS, etc. Special thanks to the minds behind the `raster`, `rgdal`, `rgeos`, and `sf` packages, and those behind the packages that `rassta` depends on as well.
+`rassta` greatly benefits from past and current efforts to make spatial data analysis fully operational in R, which in turn have benefited from titans like GDAL, PROJ, GEOS, etc. Special thanks to the minds behind the `terra`, `rgdal`, `rgeos`, and `sf` packages, and those behind the packages that `rassta` depends on as well.